 Friday 2:30 pm, May 19th through Sunday 11:00 am May 21st, 2017

-Our weekend guides will be Annie Hankins, Roy Short, Jody Rush and Hilarie Hauptman.
-You can contact them with any questions.
+Our weekend guides will be Annie Hankins, Roy Short, Hilarie Hauptman and Jody Rush.

 Guests are welcome at CIC retreats.
 It's a good opportunity for people who are interested in the group to see who we are.
 We ask that all guests be invited by someone in CIC who will act as their host, be mindful of their comfort, and clue them in on unwritten traditions, expectations etc. Please reserve space in advance for your guests and make sure they have a copy of this sheet.
 Please note that you are responsible for your guests’ payment.

-Reservations should be made by Monday August 29th by contacting Karen as above.
-Let her know how many are coming and what nights you plan to sleep over.
+Reservations will begin on May 1, 201 through May 15th.
+Please register with Roy and Annie at firstname.lastname@example.org and home phone: 360 753-7005 (email is preferred).
+Let them know how many are coming and what nights you/your party plan to sleep over.
 If you need a ride, or can share one, please mention that too.
 There will not be a tent area this time.
 If you have special needs let us know and we will try to accommodate you.
 Handicap accessible facilities are available but limited so let us know ASAP if you have special needs.

-Accomodations are dormitory style .
-We will be staying in Camp Hoskins, the building closest to the theater.
+Accommodations are dormitory style.
+We will be staying in Camp Richmond, the building closest to the theater.
 There are showers and beds but no bedding, (bring your own bedding, towels, pillow).
 You may also want to bring a rope, clothespins, and sheet to hang over the entrance to your sleeping space for more privacy in the dorms.
-We all eat and hang out together at the dining hall at Camp Hoskins.
+We all eat and hang out together at the dining hall at Camp Richmond.
 Quiet times will be posted and we ask that they be observed by all for the sake of the whole community.

 Food: Meals are cooked and served communally so we pool the food supplies.
 If you need special foods or snacks, please keep them separate and mark them clearly.
 Mealtimes will be posted.
 Food should not go into the dorm rooms.
 A menu and food list are provided to help you with your shopping list